caproto/caproto/doc/source/basics.rst

     udp_sock.sendto(bytes_to_send, ('', 5065))

-These bytes are same bytes we assembled manually before:
+These bytes are the same bytes we spelled out manually before:

 .. ipython:: python

     bytes_to_send

-Why we need two steps here?
+Why do we need two steps here?
 Why doesn't caproto just send the bytes for us?
 Because it's designed to support any socket API you might want to use --- synchronous (like this example), asynchronous, etc. Caproto does not care how or when you send and receive the bytes.
 Its job is to make it easier to